-There are many medieval churches with richly arcaded façades and campaniles.
-Some are as old as the eighth century.
-Religion has always played a big part in locals’ life.
-In the past Lucca was a main stopover on the Pilgrimage route of Via Francigena.
-Therefore plenty of money made its way to the building of churches in great architecture in Lucca.
+There are many medieval churches with richly arcaded façades and campaniles, and some of them are as old as the eighth century.
+Religion has always played a big part in local life.
+In the past, Lucca was the central stopover on the Pilgrimage route of Via Francigena.
+Therefore, plenty of money made its way to the building of churches in great architecture in Lucca.

-It is said there are around 100 churches in Lucca from many important eras, such as the renaissance and gothic, to medieval and Roman.
-It would be impossible to visit all the churches in one day.
-But you can see some impressive ones in the main tourists sites, for example, San Michele in Foro.
-Its façade built in the 13th century has a large series of sculptures and inlays,
+There are around 100 churches in Lucca from many eras.
+It is impossible to visit all the churches during a short stay.
+One impressive church is, for example, San Michele in Foro.
+Its façade built in the 13th century has a series of sculptures and inlays.

 The third church I have taken a close look at is San Cristoforo.
-It is located on the narrow Via Fillungo in the center.
-Therefore I could not picture it properly.
+It is on the narrow street, Via Fillungo, in the center.
+That’s why I could not picture it properly.
 It serves as a memorial for those who lost lives in the wars.

 How to get there

-The railroad station is just outside the old town walls.
-There are no direct trains from Pisa airport to Lucca, so a transfer is required in Pisa central station.
-Lucca is also on the main Viareggio-Florence Santa Maria Novella line, so there is direct service at least hourly from both cities.
+- Train from Pisa central station goes to Lucca.
+Lucca is also on the main Viareggio-Florence Santa Maria Novella line, so there is direct service from both cities.